If you were recently stopped and searched by police in Wisconsin, you're likely wondering, "When are police allowed to search my vehicle?"

 Since these actions could be the result of many factors from nerves to a health condition, it's important to consult a skilled OWI attorney if you're facing charges in connection to a traffic stop based on probable cause.
 A common method police use to support their hunches during drunk driving stops in Wisconsin is to ask drivers to take field sobriety tests.

 Since the results of these tests are notoriously inaccurate based on their subjectivity and a number of environmental and situational factors, it's important to remember you have the right to refuse these tests in the field, unless you have a commercial drivers license.

 The Ill-Advised "Admission of Guilt"

-Another way probable cause is established is though the establishment of evidence, often resulting from a defendant's actions, choice of words or voluntary participation.
+Another way probable cause is established is through the establishment of evidence, often resulting from a defendant's actions, choice of words, or voluntary participation.
 The police will interpret your words and actions as admissions of guilt, regardless of how subtle they may be.
 If you’ve ever been pulled over for a traffic stop before, you may have experienced this very quickly after the officer approaches your car and begins asking questions like, "Do you know why I stopped you?"
 Or, "Have you been drinking tonight?"